Skip to main content

 Level = enum("LOW", "HIGH")

-DigitalSignal = builtin.net("DigitalSignal", level=Level)
+DigitalSignal = builtin.net_type("DigitalSignal", level=Level)

 • type_name: String name for the net type (required, positional)